theanam/webaudio-oscilloscope/README.md

 document.querySelector(".start").addEventListener("click",startOsc);
 ```

+*This package has an utility function, `createAudioContext` to create an audio context (to avoid dealing with `createAudioContext` and `webkitCreateAudioContext` variations)*

-Since Creating *Oscilloscope from mediaStream* is common user case, There's a shorthand function for this.The above code can be written like:
+#### Since Creating *Oscilloscope from `mediaStream`*  is a very common user case, There's a shorthand function for this.The above code can also be written like:

 ```js
 import {MediaStreamOscilloscope} from "webaudio-oscilloscope";